PUBLIC NOTICE

 Petaluma, CA 94954

-Verbal complaints will also be accepted and transcribed by the Transit Manager.
-To make a verbal complaint, call (707) 778-4421.
+Completed forms can be submitted via email to: transit@cityofpetaluma.org.
+Verbal complaints will also be accepted and transcribed by the Title VI Coordinator.
+To make a verbal complaint, call (707) 778-44260and request to speak with the Title VI Coordinator.

 You also have the right to file a complaint with an external entity such as the Department of Transportation (DOT), a federal or state agency, or a federal or state court.